Need help? Chat now!

 Search results for:

 A team of researchers at the San Francisco-based firm CloudFlare have recently determined that the private encryption key of a server "_may be obtained using the Heartbleed bug_, "according to a recent article published by Computer World.
-The article indicates that "_four researchers working separately_" have now confirmed what was once only assumed as possible and clarified the true danger behind the OpenSSL bug.
+Furthermore, the article indicates that "_four researchers working separately_" have now confirmed what was once only assumed as possible and clarified the true danger behind the OpenSSL bug.

 CloudFlare confronted the "_security community_" by questioning if Heartbleed – the bug in the OpenSSL cryptographic library – could be used to steal "_the private key used to create the SSL/TLS (Secure Sockets Layer/Transport Security Layer_, "namely "_the encrypted channel between users and websites_, "according to the article.
 The Computer World report indicates that if an attacker obtains "_the private key for an SSL/TLS certificate_, "the creation of a "_fake website that passes the security verification_" could soon follow.
 In addition to this, they could also "_decrypt traffic passing between a client and a server_" – a man-in-the-middle attack – and "_possibly unscramble encrypted communications they've collected in the past_, "as the article confirms.